babazaroni/RoboND-Kinematics-Project/writeup_template.md

 (these values in the urdf value are relative to previous joint)

-The alpha values describe the orientation of the Z axis relative to the previous joint's Z axis and are either 0, pi/2, or -pi/2 radions.
+The alpha values describe the orientation of a joint's Z axis relative to the previous joint's Z axis and are either 0, pi/2, or -pi/2 radions.
 (0,90,-90 degrees).
 They are derived from the unit vectors described in the axis tag.

 The axis choices are defined by the DH convention choices and don't always match the manufacturers choice.